PatrikRindlisbacher/grbl-Status-light-tower-M5-Atom-Matrix/README.md

 * Shown **8 Status** on the display of the Atom Matrix (Colors & Letters)
 * Shown 3 Status on the Light-Tower (still at work)
 * Status: Idle, Run, Jog, Homing, Hold, Alarm, Door, Sleep
+* Each LED has 4 modes: OFF, ON, Blinking, Flashing

 **Connect**
 * Connect RX to TX and TX to RX (M5 crossed to CNC)